koopjs/koop/ROADMAP.md

 Defines methods for exporting GeoJSON to a static format.
 This means KML, CSV, Shapefile, etc. This plugin would exist exclusively to encapsulate logic for downloading data in a specific format.

+This would make it easier to support exporting [FGDB](http://www.gdal.org/drv_filegdb.html), and possibly address removing ogr2ogr as a dep for exporting file formats (both previously on the road map).

 ### Interface

 Defines methods for querying GeoJSON via a third-party API.
 This means Feature Service, Soda2, OData, etc. This requires a lot of refactoring but would yield a lot of benefits and has the potential to set a standard interface for querying GeoJSON.

+This would make it easier to support OGC [WMS](http://www.opengeospatial.org/standards/wms) and [WFS](http://www.opengeospatial.org/standards/wfs) (previously on the roadmap).